||Business, Ministry, Center for Online and Extended Education

 Students who are accepted conditionally will be subject to the following: (1) They must meet all other stated admissions qualifications (2) They must maintain a 3.0 or higher GPA in each of their courses during their first six credit hours in the program (3) If requested to do so, they may be required to interview during the admissions process and/or take additional or supplemental coursework.
 Students may also choose to take the GRE to supplement their application.

-The Ministry Leadership and Ministry Development cognates are organized by the Northwest University College of Ministry.
+The Ministry Development cognate is organized by the Northwest University College of Ministry.
 The College of Ministry gives admissions preference to professing Christians whose doctrinal and lifestyle beliefs are in harmony with those of the University.

-Students whose academic histories reflect a GPA below 2.7 (“B” level) may be admitted to the program on academic probation.
-Students may also be placed on probation if their GPA falls below 3.0.
-Students are given one academic term to show improvement and to raise their GPA to at least 3.0, at which point they are removed from probationary status.
-If the student’s GPA has been below 3.0 for two or more terms, he or she is placed on academic suspension (disqualification).
-Students must earn at least a 3.0 overall grade point average to graduate.
+Students may be placed on probation if their GPA falls below 2.7.
+Students are given one academic term to show improvement and to raise their GPA to at least 2.7, at which point they are removed from probationary status.
+If the student’s GPA has been below 2.7 for two or more terms, he or she is placed on academic suspension (disqualification).
+Students must earn at least a 2.7 overall grade point average to graduate.